Music

 Assistant Lecturer

-Emily Jackson PGCert is a vocal teacher, music educator and professional musician, specialising in contemporary singing styles.
+Emily Jackson MA is a vocal teacher, music educator and professional musician, specialising in contemporary singing styles.

 Emily’s career as a professional musician began almost two decades ago (while studying at LIPA), and she continues to perform regularly.
 Emily has worked extensively as a session vocalist with both established and emerging artists, including: Sean Lennon, Patrick Wolf, Siouxsie Sioux, Earl Slick, Boy George, Yoko Ono, Squeeze’s Chris Difford, Robert Vincent and playwrights/songwriters Willy Russell and Tim Firth.
 She also performs as a solo vocalist-pianist, gigs with a variety of bands/ensembles, and writes/records/performs original music with her band Painted Day.

 Passionate about teaching vocals, Emily has honed her skills through many years’ experience as a vocal coach.
-Qualified to postgraduate level in singing voice pedagogy (i.e., the methods and practice of teaching vocals), she has an in-depth understanding of how the voice works, keeping up-to-date with recent developments in voice science research.
+Qualified to master's level in singing voice pedagogy (i.e., the methods and practice of teaching vocals), she has an in-depth understanding of how the voice works, keeping up to date with recent developments in voice science research.
 Emily has continually developed her knowledge by regularly attending courses, conferences and workshops led by world experts in the fields of voice science and voice pedagogy.

 Research interests include vocal tract acoustics/resonance; the physiology of laryngeal registration; vocal ‘mix’ teaching strategies for CCM singers; the application of motor learning theory to contemporary singing pedagogy; belting technique strategies.
 Emily has presented her research internationally.